brontidev/wooter/docs/src/Introduction.md

 [![JSR Score](https://jsr.io/badges/@bronti/wooter/score)](https://jsr.io/@bronti/wooter)

 > [!WARNING]
+> These docs are a work in progress, and may not be fully accurate.
+You can also check the generated [API Reference](rdr/reference.md)

+> [!WARNING]
 > wooter is beta & WIP, the main features are implemented but there are some
 > bugs that may appear.
 I advise against using this for big influential projects
 > until v100.0.0\